lzam0/Comprehensive-Analysis-of-Performance-Metrics/README.md

 Alternatively, UCLA primarily relies on their OH for offensive points, indicating that the team offensive statistics are centered on high level, smart OH in a high number of scoring chances, accounting for 84.4% of their scoring opportunities.
 This implies that UCLA OH excels in generating points on the front and back court.
 One potential reason for OH’s higher kill rate could be attributed to the lower passing percentage, therefore, reducing opportunities for the MB and OPP to attack.

 ## Conclusion
 In conclusion, this investigation into the performance metrics of the UCLA and Hawaii Men’s Volleyball team during 2023 season contains valuable insight of key success elements.
 Through a comprehensive analysis of player and overall team performance with the use of data science, several key factors have emerged.
 We first investigated player heights across each position.
 Additionally, examined the passing and digging, along with offensive strategies within both teams. demonstrating a slightly superior defensive prowess and UCLA showcasing a more focused offensive strategy.
-Furthermore,our analysis covered significant players such as Dimitrios Mouchlias from Hawaii, whose performance on court, aid team Hawaii in strengthening their offence.
+Furthermore, our analysis covered significant players such as Dimitrios Mouchlias from Hawaii, whose performance on court, aid team Hawaii in strengthening their offence.
 From what we have observed, volleyball is a combination of individual success, team chemistry and strategic adaptability.
-Asthe sport continuing to evolve, this investigation informs enthusiasts like myself but also provide valuable knowledge for players, coaches and analysists worldwide.
+As the sport continuing to evolve, this investigation informs enthusiasts like myself but also provide valuable knowledge for players, coaches and analysists worldwide.
 Using data science, we can obtain a greater deeper understanding and appreciation of the sport.

-Possible Improvements on Project
+##Possible Improvements on Project
-- Investigate into height metrics
+- Investigate more height metrics
 -	Investigate into serving metrics (Key factor on gaining a point)
 -	Investigate into passing metrics further
+-	Show top 5 attackers from each team
+-	Show top 5 digs from each team

 ## References
 1. UCLA Data: https://stats.ncaa.org/team/110/stats/16380